Talcott Parsons: Anti-Nazism

 Parsons returned to Germany in the summer of 1930 and became an eyewitness to the feverish atmosphere in Weimar Germany during which the Nazi Party rose to power.
 Parsons received constant reports about the rise of Nazism through his friend, Edward Y. Hartshorne, who was traveling there.
 Parsons began, in the late 1930s, to warn the American public about the Nazi threat, but he had little success, as a poll showed that 91 percent of the country opposed the Second World War.

-Most of the US thought also that the country should have stayed out of the First World War and that the Nazis were, regardless of what they did in Germany or even Europe, no threat to the US.
-Many Americans even sympathized with Germany, as many had ancestry from there, and the latter both was strongly anticommunist and had gotten itself out of the Great Depression while the US was still suffering from it.

 One of the first articles that Parsons wrote was "New Dark Age Seen If Nazis Should Win".
 He was one of the key initiators of the Harvard Defense Committee, aimed at rallying the American public against the Nazis.
 Parsons' voice sounded again and again over Boston's local radio stations, and he also spoke against Nazism during a dramatic meeting at Harvard, which was disturbed by antiwar activists.
 Together with graduate student Charles O. Porter, Parsons rallied graduate students at Harvard for the war effort.
-(Porter later became a Democratic US Representative for Oregon.)
 During the war, Parsons conducted a special study group at Harvard, which analyzed what its members considered the causes of Nazism, and leading experts on that topic participated.